2020 ROCAF UH-60M crash: Aftermath

 This accident occurred nine days before the Taiwanese general election.
 President Tsai Ing-wen's campaign office and Democratic Progressive Party announced that their presidential and legislative campaign activities would be stopped for three days, and Han Kuo-yu's presidential campaign office said that Han would cancel campaign events for two days.

 Reactions

 United States

 General Mark A. Milley, Chairman of the United States Joint Chiefs of Staff, issued a statement to express condolences to members of the Taiwan military on the death of General Shen and the seven other deceased on behalf of the U.S. military.
-American Institute in Taiwan (AIT), U.S. representative mission on the island, also issued a statement to extend condolences on the accident, and that it stands ready to assist their Taiwan counterparts in the aftermath.
+The American Institute in Taiwan (AIT), the U.S. representative mission on the island, also issued a statement to extend condolences on the accident, and that it stands ready to assist their Taiwan counterparts in the aftermath.
 On 3 January, the flag of the United States at AIT Taipei Main Office flew at half-staff.